The existence of tomorrow is the biggest hurdle many of us face in achieving our dreams and accomplishing our goals.

 Maybe you are one of the rare people who can do this, but the odds are stacked against you.

-I can’t even count the number of times that I’ve gone to bed thinking that tomorrow… tomorrow I’ll finally get started with…
+I can’t even count the number of times I’ve gone to bed thinking that tomorrow… tomorrow I’ll finally get started with…

 But then tomorrow will turn into tomorrow, which will turn into tomorrow.